Old-school, white tablecloth Italian in Coney Island. Classic ambiance, unique dice game for a free meal, and a taste of history.

 Will Hartman reviews Gargiulo's, a century-old Italian restaurant in Coney Island, praising its classic ambiance and unique dice game, despite the food not being the main draw.

-"The Calamari Racanati is highlighted as a standout appetizer, described as a refined grilled calamari dish.
-The Orecchiette Con Salsiccia is also recommended, praised for its chewy texture and flavorful combination of ingredients."
+"The Calamari Racanati is highlighted as a standout appetizer, and the Orecchiette Con Salsiccia is recommended for a classic Italian pasta dish."

-Customers generally have a positive sentiment, appreciating the classic ambiance and unique features like the dice game.
-While the food is considered good, it's often seen as secondary to the overall nostalgic experience.
+Customers generally have a positive sentiment, appreciating the classic ambiance and unique atmosphere of this historic establishment.
+While the food is considered good, the overall experience and special features often stand out as the main draw.

 Important Note